 Academic Analytics recently ranked the OSU-Nutrition Graduate Program 9th out of 60 nutrition sciences programs in the United States.
 This ranking is based on the faculty productivity index and includes information on peer-reviewed research publications, book publications, citations per faculty, research grants and awards.

 Research in the Nutrition Graduate Program is supported by grants from the National Institutes of Health, U.S. Department of Agriculture, NASA, Department of Defense and other federal and state agencies and private industry.
 Several faculty are affiliated with the college’s research centers – Hallie E. Ford Center for Healthy Children and Families, Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health, and the Center for Healthy Aging Research, as well as OSU’s Linus Pauling Institute.

-The goal of the Nutrition Graduate Program is to provide qualified students the opportunity to pursue studies in cutting-edge nutrition research and become prepared for a professional career in academia, government or industry in the fields of Human Nutrition or Molecular Nutrition.
+Our goal is to provide you with the opportunity to pursue cutting-edge nutrition research focused on improving human health; and to prepare you for professional careers in academia, government or industry.
 The Nutrition Graduate Program is in the School of Biological and Population Health Sciences.
-The Program offers Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees in Nutrition.
+The program offers Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees in nutrition.